Wolvi, Queensland

+Geography

+Mount Wolvi is in the south-east of the locality (26.1761°S 152.8691°E), rising to 375 m above sea level.

+Kin Kin Road enters the locality from the west (Greens Creek) and exits the locality to the south-east (Coondoo).

 History

 The locality name Wolvi is derived from the Aboriginal word (Kabi language, Dulingbara dialect), wolvai or wollai, meaning a young kangaroo almost weaned.

 In 1887, 8360 acres of land were resumed from the Tagigan pastoral run.
 The land was offered for selection for the establishment of small farms on 17 April 1887.

 Neusa Vale Provisional School opened on 14 August 1899.
-In 1906 it was renamed Wolvi Provisional School.
-On 1 January 1909 it became Wolvi State School.
+In 1906, it was renamed Wolvi Provisional School.
+On 1 January 1909, it became Wolvi State School.

 St George's Anglican Church was dedicated on 28 April 1912.
 It was located just to the west of the Wolvi State School.
 Circa 1957 the building was sold for removal.